VeeamHub/veeam-aws-cloudformation/veeam-backup-aws/aws-org-roles/README.md

 1) **Custom::RandomExtIdGenerator** resource - Invokes the _RandomExtIdLambda_ function to create a unique external ID for a role created in the member account
 1) **Custom::VeeamAwsConfigurator** resource - Invokes the _VeeamConfiguratorLambda_ function to add the account to the Veeam Backup for AWS console

-The **Custom::VeeamAwsConfigurator** resource includes properties that give the Lambda function the data it needs to process them.
-If you create other roles and wish to have them added to the Veeam Backup for AWS console, be sure to include the properties specified in the _veeam-aws-org-roles_ template on the custom resources so the Lambda functions will have what they need.
+The **Custom::VeeamAwsConfigurator** resource includes properties that give the Lambda function the data it needs to process the roles.
+If you create other roles and wish to have them added to the Veeam Backup for AWS console, be sure to include the properties specified on the custom resources in the _veeam-aws-org-roles_ template so the Lambda functions will have what they need.

 ## Credits